 Author: Lola Adeleke

-Last night, in a special service at Saint Cyprian's Church, Nottingham, the Revd Lee Dunleavy (who is a curate in this diocese) was ordained as Priest.
+Last night, in a special service at Saint Cyprian's Church, Nottingham, Fr Lee Dunleavy (who is a curate in this diocese) was ordained as Priest.
 It was a moving service led by the Rt Revd Stephen Race, the Bishop of Beverley with Bishop Andy and other clergy from the diocese attending in support of Fr Lee.
-On the Eve of the Annunciation of Our Lord to the Blessed Virgin Mary, Bishop Stephen spoke about how Mary carried Jesus - who
+On the Eve of the Annunciation of Our Lord to the Blessed Virgin Mary, Bishop Stephen spoke about how Mary carried Jesus - who is

 Sunday morning was a joyful occasion at St Michael and All Angels, Bramcote, as Revd Matt Roberts was officially instituted by Bishop Andy, and inducted and installed by Archdeacon Phil Williams as the new Vicar of St Michael's Bramcote.
 It was a special moment in the presence of friends, family, and colleagues, including St Mark's Woodthorpe (Matt’s previous parish), representatives from the local council, Bramcote CofE Primary School, and local clergy.
 For Matt and his wife, Melanie, the day also felt